 How?
 Simple: Intentional productivity.

-I want to share here four of the biggest productivity tips I utilized this year that helped me make the past 12 months the most amazing year of my life.
+I want to share four of the biggest productivity tips I utilized this year that helped me make the past 12 months the most amazing year of my life.
 I’ll also share how you can apply these to your life to make 2016 your best year yet!

-Simply take your to-do list and give each item a place on your calendar. it doesn't matter if you use a physical calendar or an online one; simply block out time to work through each item on your list.
+Simply take your to-do list and give each item a place on your calendar.
+It doesn't matter if you use a physical calendar or an online one; simply block out time to work through each item on your list.

-Do your most important work first
+Do your most important work first.